15 Best Bookstores in Massachusetts 2025

 10. More Than Words – Boston, Massachusetts

 More Than Words is a non-profit social organization in Boston.
 Its mission is to empower youth who are homeless, in foster care, court-involved, or out-of-school.
 They have another branch in Waltham.
-This store deals with books, gift items, merchandise, jewelry, handbags, personal care, youth-made products, etc.
+This store sells books, gift items, merchandise, jewelry, handbags, personal care products, and youth-made items.

-The shop features books in various genres, including biographies, memoirs, cooking, LGBTQ+, Sci-Fi, mysteries, etc. They also buy used books in good condition.
+The shop features books in various genres, including biographies, memoirs, cooking, LGBTQ+ literature, Science Fiction, mysteries, and more.
+They also buy used books in good condition.
 This space can be rented for corporate retreats, pop-ups, book launches, film screenings, weddings, etc.

 • Hours: Tuesday to Friday from 10 a.m. to 8 p.m. and Saturday to Sunday from 10 a.m. to 6 p.m.